torvalds/linux/Documentation/admin-guide/LSM/Smack.rst

 Access Rules
 ~~~~~~~~~~~~

-Smack uses the traditional access modes of Linux.
+Smack uses the traditional access modes of GNU/Linux.
 These modes are read,
 execute, write, and occasionally append.
 There are a few cases where the
 access mode may not be obvious.
 These include: